ShenZheng2000/MATH_32_HW1/README.md

 * For the default-hyperparameter experiment:
   * What is the trend for training and validation loss?
   * Why does this happen?
 You may want to look at [overfitting](https://en.wikipedia.org/wiki/Overfitting).
+  * According to the [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) and [t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding) visualization, do all categories (0-9) perform well or poorly?
+  * What is the reason behind their performance?
 * For the hyperparameter-tuning experiments
   * Do smaller or larger batch sizes lead to lower validation loss?
 Why?
   * Do smaller or larger learning rates lead to lower validation loss?
 Why?